Calculating Salaries and Fringe Benefits

 Undergraduate and graduate students can be paid with grant funds at an hourly rate.
 Because students have a broad range of skill-levels and can be engaged in a wide variety of duties, there is no set hourly rate for student workers.
 Generally, undergraduates are paid between $6.00 and $10.00 per hour, and graduate students are generally paid between $8.00 and $15.00 per hour, depending upon their level of responsibility, the skill involved in their assigned duties, and other factors.

 EXAMPLE: Three graduate students will be identified to assist with data collection, entry, and analysis for the XYZ project.
 Each student will work approximately 100 hours per semester during the Fall and Spring semesters of two-year project period and be compensated at an hourly rate of $12.00/hour. $12.00/hour x 100 hours/semester x 4 semesters x 3 students = $14,400.

 Graduate assistantships (GAs) can be included in grant proposals.
 To budget for an assistantship, include the costs of tuition and fees as well as a stipend the student will receive each semester.
 Budget for the current rate of tuition + a 10% – 15% increase (unless the actual increase is known) to ensure that sufficient funds will be available to fund the tuition component of the assistantship.
 For a multi-year project, include a 10% – 15% tuition increase for each year of the project.

 Whenever grant funds are used to pay salaries and wages, associated fringe benefits must also be charged to the grant.
-VSU has established an average fringe benefit rate that should be used to calculate fringe benefits for grant proposals.
+VSU’s negotiated indirect cost rate agreement has established a fringe benefit rate of 37% for full-time employees that should be used to calculate fringe benefits for grant proposals.

 Budgeting for Fringe Benefits for currently employed full-time personnel